 - Assessment methods

-- Two programming homework assignments, one group project in the second half of the semester (groups of up to three students), project presentation, peer review.
+- Two programming homeworks, one group project in the second half of the semester (groups of up to three students), project presentation, final written exam.

 - Language of instruction